csarradet/fullstack-nanodegree-vm/vagrant/tournament/README.txt

 - A loss counts as zero points
 - When appropriate, byes are awarded to the lowest-ranked player who has yet to receive a bye.
+- To account for draws, a player's match win percentage is found by dividing their match points by three with a floor of 0.33 (to mitigate the impact of playing against extremely weak players).

 The following extra credit goals were attempted.
 I left the original tests in place, but added additional test cases